bitshares/dev.bitshares.works/docs/development/testnets/public_testnet.rst

     programs/cli_wallet/cli_wallet --wallet-file my-wallet.json -s ws://127.0.0.1:11011 -H 127.0.0.1:8090 -r 127.0.0.1:8099

-> Note: The parameter ``-H`` is required so that we can interface with the cli-wallet via RPC-HTTP-JSON, later while ``-r`` will open a port for the Ruby-based faucet.
+..
+Note:: The parameter ``-H`` is required so that we can interface with the cli-wallet via RPC-HTTP-JSON, later while ``-r`` will open a port for the Ruby-based faucet.

 If you get the `set_password` prompt, it means your CLI wallet has successfully connected to the testnet witness node.